James C. Cain was born in February 1847 in Marshall County, WV, one of 10 children of John and Ann Elizabeth (Earlywine) Cain.

 Sadly, Ella suffered from an intestinal ulcer for the last three years of her life.
 After contracting pneumonia in November 1962, her health declined rapidly and she passed away at the age of 86 on Nov.
 14, 1962.
 At the time of her death, reported the Washington Observer, Ella was survived by seven grandchildren and 17 great-grandchildren.
 Burial was in Washington Cemetery.

-Son Willard F. Cain (1898-1971) was born on Nov.
-12, 1898 in Wetzel County, WV or just over the state line in Greene County, PA.
-In 1908, when he was age 10, he and his parents relocated to Washington, Washington County, PA.
+Son Willard Francis Cain (1898-1971) was born on Nov.
+11, 1898 in Springhill Township, Greene County, PA.
+In 1908, when he was age 10, Willard and his parents relocated to Washington, Washington County, PA.
 There, he grew to manhood.
-As a young man, he was employed as a hardware salesman and made his home in Springhill Township, Greene County, PA.
+As a young adult, he was employed as a hardware salesman and made his home in Springhill Township, Greene County, PA.
+Then circa 1917, his address was 70 Caldwell Terrace in Washington.
 He was a veteran of both World War I and World War II.
-He may have been twice married.
+During the First World War, he was in the U.S. Army, enlisting on Oct.
+25, 1917, and serving with the 178th Aero-Squadron and the 827th Aero-Squadron.
+At some point he was deployed to France.
+He returned to the United States in June 1919, sailing from Brest to Hoboken, NJ.
+He was twice married.
 In August 1924, when he was age 27 and she 24, Willard filled out a marriage license application with Elizabeth P. Hammond (1900- ? ).
 She was an "instructor" -- likely a teacher -- and the daughter of Ernest and Mary (Williams) Hammond of Bridgeville, PA.
 The application was filed Columbus, Franklin County, OH.
-But there is no record that they actually tied the knot, and the arrangement may have fallen through.
-Later, in 1954, Willard married Esther Susanne Crosbie (1899-1977), when he was age 56 and she 55.
-Esther had been married once before and divorced.
-They did not reproduce.
+The federal census enumeration of 1930 shows the pair together in South Strabane Township, Washington County, with Willard earning a living as a hardware salesman and her as an instructor with a telephone company.
+His Second World War service was from Oct.
+12, 1942 to May 21, 1943, and he received his honorable discharge at Tinker Airfield in Oklahoma City.
+He lived in his mother's home after the war on EAst Katherine Avenue.
+Later, in 1954, Willard was united in wedlock with Esther Susanne (Johnson) Crosbie (May 3, 1899-1977), when he was age 56 and she 55.
+The daughter of James Hudson and Vernie Belle (Isiminger) Johnson, Esther had been married and divorced from Francis Leslie Crosbie.
+The couple did not reproduce.
 Said the Washington Observer-Reporter, he was:

 ...a member of the First United Presbyterian Church.
 He was a 50-year member of Lodge 164, F&AM [Free and Accepted Masons] and was a past-master of the lodge.
 He was also a member of the Royal Arch Chapter, Washington Council No., 1, Jacques DeMolay.
 He was employed by the Paul & Post Hardware Store and was later associated with Knestrick Electric Company.
 He later worked for the South Strabane school district until his retirement.
 He ... belonged to Edwin Scott Linton Post 175, American Legion and World War I Veterans Barracks 676.